“To focus on that little piece of Jesus you get to hold in your hand ... that was a game-changer.”

 Through His once and for all sacrifice, Jesus has placed his mercy and forgiveness at the doorstep of our hearts.
 All we need to do is open that door and walk in repentance to encounter Him.
 He is there waiting for us in love and mercy.

-The Sacrament of Reconciliation is offered every Saturday, from 3:30-4:15 PM.
+The Sacrament of Reconciliation is offered every Wednesday, from 5:30 - 6:30 PM in the Welcome Center, Timothy conference room.

 To celebrate a First Reconciliation at Holy Apostles, click here for more information.